+If this is the case for you, eyelid surgery (also known as blepharoplasty) may be your answer.
 Eyelid surgery is a popular cosmetic procedure that restores a more alert and rested appearance.
-We can address upper eyelids that are puffy with fatty deposits or droopy because of sagging skin.
-With eyelid surgery (blepharoplasty) at our Las Vegas surgical center, Dr. Goesel Anson, Dr. Terrence Higgins, and Dr. Andrew Silver can also improve the appearance of lower eyelids that are wrinkled or baggy.
+Your surgeon can address upper eyelids that are puffy with fatty deposits or droopy because of sagging skin.

-If you’re looking for a plastic surgeon in Las Vegas to perform blepharoplasty, request a consultation online to meet personally with one of our surgeons, or call our office at 702-822-2100 to schedule an appointment.
+If you’re looking for an eyelid surgeon in Las Vegas to perform your blepharoplasty, request a consultation online to meet personally with one of our plastic surgeons or call our office at 702-822-2100 to schedule an appointment.

 Is Eyelid Surgery Right For Me?

-If people often ask whether you feel tired even when you’re rested, eyelid surgery may be a good option.
-Because of how relatively simple the procedure is, it is typically one of the first cosmetic surgical procedures that men and women undergo, with many of our patients in their early 40s.
-It’s important to let your surgeon know if you have any serious eye conditions that might make you an inappropriate candidate for blepharoplasty.
+If people often ask whether you feel tired—even when you’re rested, eyelid surgery may be right for you.
+Because of how relatively simple the procedure is, it is typically one of the first cosmetic surgical procedures that many patients undergo in their early 40s.

 How Is Eyelid Surgery Performed?

-Upper and lower eyelid surgeries are distinct outpatient procedures.
-Patients who come to our Las Vegas practice may have surgery on just their upper or lower eyelids or both, depending on their specific needs.
-Dr. Anson, Dr. Higgins and Dr. Silver have extensive experience in blepharoplasty and they carefully assess your appearance during your consultation before recommending a treatment plan.
-Blepharoplasty sometimes is best combined with other surgical or non-surgical procedures to provide an overall facial rejuvenation.
+Upper and lower eyelid surgeries are both outpatient procedures.
+Patients may have surgery on just their upper or lower eyelids.
+Some patients may choose to have surgery performed on both depending on their needs.
+Dr. Anson, Dr. Higgins and Dr. Silver have extensive experience performing eyelid surgery and can carefully assess your appearance during your consultation.
+Eyelid surgery is often combined with other facial or body surgical procedures like: facelift, brow lift, or a mommy makeovers.

 I am in absolute awe of the surgeon my son has become.
 The level of care and service I received as a patient within the office was astonishing.
 As his mother I was more than cautious to allow a knife anywhere near my face, but he quickly calmed any nerves I had.
 All of his years of training and dedication is seen throughout the spirit of excellence this practice emanates.

-Our extensive online photo gallery of actual patients is supplemented by additional digital photos patients can browse at our office.
-The 48-year-old patient shown in the before-and-after photos above underwent upper and lower blepharoplasty.
-In addition, Dr. Anson injected the patient’s own fat to fine-tune the results.
-View our photo gallery.
+The 48-year-old patient shown in the before-and-after photos below underwent upper and lower blepharoplasty.
+In addition, Dr. Anson injected the patient with her own fat to fine-tune the results.